 You should follow the procedures outlined in the introduction above to

 interpret this line.
 First identify the termination of seismic reflectors at discontinuity surfaces; then establish which of these surfaces form the sequence boundary.
+Assume that the framework is result of the generation of repeated successions of accommodation and sediment fill (the accommodation succession of Neal and Abreu, 2009).
+These accommodation successions vary in magnitude and duration and can be interpreted to be the products of sedimentary packages that accumulated on a depositional profile. successions can be seen to consist of component partial succession sets that sequentially prograde to aggrade, retrograde, and aggrade to prograde to degrade.
 Follow this by demarking the geometries of the sequences and the systems tracts they include.

 Working with a print of the downloaded seismic line: